AskMeAgain/IronChain/README.md

 Your account contains your private key.
 Without private key, your iron is lost.
 So keep the .acc file if you want to use this program somewhere.
 If you want to create a new account, just click on File -> add account.
 You can drag and drop an .acc file too to import it.
 Important to note is that when importing a file, the file is copied.
 Which means you will have two .acc files.
 One in C:\IronChain and one in the original location.

+## Segregated Witnesses (SegWit)

+The proof for each transaction is stored inside an extended block.
+You can safely delete the extended block from an earlier block, as long as you keep the latest two extended blocks.

 ## Testing the IronChain

 ![alt text](https://puu.sh/xz1Eb/60d078a387.png "Testing Window")